blackfalcon/Front-End-Devloper__Book-of-Answers/css/specificity.md

-# What is the difference between classes and IDs in CSS?
+# What CSS selector specificity and how does it work?

 What is an ID?